-With MicroMain’s preventive maintenance software, you have access to more than 240 sets of standard procedures that cover common maintenance activities for facilities, vehicles, and equipment.
+With MicroMain’s preventive maintenance software, you have access to more than 240 sets of standard procedures that cover common maintenance activities.
 You also have the ability to create customized procedures, tailored for your particular industry and company.
-The smart software automatically calculates estimated time for your PM tasks, updating and tracking the average time and cost for completing each task.
+Our maintenance management software automatically calculates estimated time for your PM tasks, updating and tracking the average time and cost for completing each task.

 Plus, with all data stored in one place, you can more effectively manage work orders, purchase orders, inventory, and maintenance records.

-Preventive maintenance is just one of the many powerful features available in our industry leading CMMS software.
-Learn more about preventive maintenance and all the other powerful features available with our CMMS software!
+Preventive maintenance is just one of the many powerful features available in our industry leading maintenance management software.
+Learn more about preventive maintenance scheduling and management along with all the other powerful features available with our CMMS software!